 - Wrap your trees: Wrapping your tree in the winter prevents the wood from splitting or cracking.
 Pests infest exposed wood, so wrap trees that have missing pieces of bark.
 Beetles can crawl inside exposed wood and infect the whole tree through the inner layer of wood.
 You should cover your bark between November and April to keep it warm during winter.
 Wrap your tree in burlap, corrugated cardboard, polypropylene fabric or craft paper.

 - Inspect your trees: Make sure your trees are clear of tree-damaging pests that lurk around the leaves, branches and trunk.
 Check your leaves for discoloration or holes.
 Examine the growth of your tree trunks and look for any holes or frass.
 You can prevent an infestation by dealing with the issue right away.
 If you see a branch infested with beetles or other harmful pests, remove it as soon as possible.
 The more you know to look for it, the less you’ll have to do in the future.
 Consult with your local arborist for the next steps to take when you see pests on your trees.

 You can prevent tree damage by identifying the pests and problems that exist in your neighborhood.
 In New York, you’ll have to watch out for some of these tree bugs and pests causing damage.
 While some of them may look harmless, they are deadly to your landscaping.
 Here are the eight most common tree pests and insects to look out for in your yard.

 A Southern pine beetle (SPB) feeds on and infects pine trees.
 In outbreak areas, SPBs can also destroy hemlock and spruce trees.
 Adult beetles enter through the crevices of the outer bark of a tree, removing its nutrients.
-Pine trees can die within two to four months of infection.
+Pine trees can die within 2 – 4 months of infection.